 Because research, scholarship and creative work was prioritized for return to campus, laboratory safety protocols were some of the first established during Phase I and II.
 Procedures continue to be refined over time to streamline the efforts and support faculty and student success.
 Shared equipment and workspaces have been the largest challenge to overcome in determining how to safely allow individuals to continue working.
-Allowing faculty to establish protocols that meet requirements for safety had been a tenet for success in research for decades, and we transfer those same guiding principles to the current operation to recognize that the disciplinary, infrastructure, and size of the research group must drive outcomes.
-All employees follow all applicable University protocols including symptom monitoring, face coverings and social distancing while in laboratories.
+Allowing faculty to establish protocols that meet requirements for safety was already a central tenet for success in research for decades, and we transferred those same guiding principles to the current operation to recognize that the discipline, infrastructure and size of the research group must drive outcomes.
+All employees follow all applicable University protocols including symptom monitoring, wearing face coverings and maintaining social distancing while in laboratories.
 While working in shared workspaces, individuals should be mindful to comply with scheduling requirements and minimize time around other people.
-Appropriate precautions beyond those defined by the protocols should be followed including not sharing objects and regular disinfection of shared surfaces between users.
+Appropriate precautions beyond those defined by the protocols should be followed including but not limited to not sharing objects and regular disinfection of shared surfaces between users.

-Key attributes to all laboratory protocols include developing a schedule that minimizes the number of people in each room or workspace and communication of that schedule to division leads and COVID-19 Access Managers to coordinate the total number of individuals in a building.
-Augmenting the schedules by using a sign-in procedure supports contact tracing should it become necessary.
+Key attributes of all laboratory protocols include developing a schedule that minimizes the number of people in each room or workspace and communication of that schedule to division leads and COVID-19 Access Managers to coordinate the total number of individuals in a building.
+Augmenting the schedules by using a sign-in procedure also supports contact tracing should it become necessary.
 Researchers must create and submit their plan to maintain social distancing.
-Based on guidance from the CDC, 100 square feet is a recommendation for a single-person workspace.
+Based on guidance from the CDC, 100 square feet is recommended for a single-person workspace.
 Thus, assigning workspaces and defining traffic flow in tight spaces is critical to the development of a suitable plan.
 Plans that support cleaning and reduce or eliminate equipment sharing have proven most effective.
-Finally contactless transfer between labs or lab members of items is preferred.
+Finally, contact-less transfer between labs or lab members of items is preferred.

 During Phase I and Phase II of the campus access and support plan, human subject research is limited to DU’s campus facilities, other higher education institutions, and other community-based organizations with developed safety protocols.
 The collection of bodily fluids was permitted once basic protocols for laboratory safety matured enough to provide confidence in the campus’ ability to establish and implement effective safety protocols and monitor compliance.
 In Phase III, in-home visits will resume as long as new cases of COVID-19 per day remain below 10 per 100,000 residents.
 At all times, human subjects research limits the amount of time interacting with participants in order to minimize risk.

-All Human Subject Protocols that require in-person interactions or intervention with human subjects during Phases I through IV must submit an addendum to the currently approved IRB submission to document safety procedures.
+All Human Subject Protocols that require in person interactions or intervention with human subjects during Phases I through IV must submit an addendum to the currently approved IRB submission to document safety procedures.
 A template is available to support researchers and streamline the process.
 If conducting research at another site, investigators must submit an amendment through IRBNet along with the other universities’ safety protocol.
-Researches must review additional requirements mandated by the affiliated faculty or community-based organization.
+Researchers must review additional requirements mandated by the affiliated faculty or community-based organization.

-In Phase I and II of the campus access and support plan in-home field research was prohibited.
-As long as cases remain below 10 new cases per day per 100,000 residents, in-home field research may return during Phase III.
+In Phase I and II of the campus access and support plan, in-home field research was prohibited.
+When cases are below 10 new cases per day per 100,000 residents, in-home field research may return during Phase III.

 Travel may be deemed “essential and not possible to postpone” if THREE of following from the list below is likely to occur should the travel be cancelled or significantly delayed: